Martyx00/CollaRE/README.md

 ## Installation

-Grab the latest release from this repository and run `sudo python3 setup.py install` on Linux or use command line on Windows and run `python3 setup.py install`.
+Grab the latest binary release from this repository or clone the repo and run `sudo python3 setup.py install` on Linux or use command line on Windows and run `python3 setup.py install`.
 On Linux this will install the tool to the `PATH` and you will be able to run it simply with `collare` command.
 On Windows this will put the file into the `C:\Users\<USERNAME>\AppData\Local\Programs\Python\<PYTHON_VERSION>\Scripts\collare.exe` (depending on how you installed Python).

 For Gnome based desktop UIs you can use following desktop file (paths to files may vary):
 ```